SirBlobby/pkit-api/README.md

 `/api/languages/:name/:version` - Returns all available platforms for a specific language and version

-`/api/languages/:name/:version/:platform` - Returns all available architectures for a specific language, version and platform

-`/api/languages/:name/:version/:platform/:arch` - Returns all available sections for a specific language, version, platform and architecture
+`?platform=linux&arch=x64` - Returns the download link for a specific platform and architecture (Optional Filters)